Introducing our Board

 Lester manages our over 200 volunteers on site and ensures that food donated to the Food Bank is safely stored and distributed.
 His background in managing and improving efficiencies at large restaurants, including Salty’s both Redondo and Alki, are helping the West Seattle Food Bank run much more efficiently and effectively.
 His efforts in utilizing the talents of our volunteers shows in the improvement of our service.

-Charlie Workman, Food Rescue Specialist
+Chris Dickie, Food Rescue Specialist